graphile/crystal/grafast/website/grafast/plan-resolvers.md

 Like regular resolvers, the first two arguments to a plan resolver represent the parent data and the arguments respectively.
-However, since we're dealing in potentials rather than concrete data, both of these are a little different.
+However, since we're dealing in potentials rather than concrete data, both of these are a little different:

+### Parent step

 The first argument, the "parent step," is a step that represents the data from the parent.
-Note that if the parent field returned an array then the parent step will represent an item from this array, rather than the whole collection.
+When the parent field has an object type, the "parent step" is simply the step that the parent field resolved to.
+When the parent field has a list or polymorphic type, the "parent step" will be the resolved step that represents an entry from the list or the concrete object type for polymorphism.

+### Field arguments

-The second argument, the "field arguments," is an object with access methods to read the arguments.
-We'll expand on that below because it's a little bit subtle.
+The second argument, the "field arguments" (`fieldArgs`), is an object with access methods to read the arguments.
+We'll expand on `FieldArgs` below because it's a little bit subtle.

+### Example

 A plan resolver might look something like: